Skip to content

 Uninstalling

-Removing Enclave from a system (when Enclave was installed via unattended mode) can either be done by normal Windows uninstall mechanisms (i.e. via Apps and Features), or by running one of the installer packages with the -uninstall argument.
+Removing Enclave from a system (when Enclave was installed via unattended mode) can either be done by normal Windows uninstall mechanisms (i.e. via Apps & features), or by running one of the installer packages, or by running msiexec with the Enclave product code.

 Troubleshooting install issues